statamic/docs/content/collections/extending-docs/fieldtypes.md

 id: 83786f60-def6-11e9-aaef-0800200c9a66
 ---

+## Prerequisites

+Fieldtypes have a JavaScript component, so you will need to have a JavaScript entry file that gets loaded in the Control Panel.

+The best way to do that is to use [Vite](/extending/control-panel#using-vite).

+Throw an `alert('It works!')` into your JS file.
+Once you see that appear in the browser, you're ready to build your fieldtype!

 ## Registering

+Once created (we'll get to that in a moment), a fieldtype will need to be registered.

 Any fieldtype classes inside the `App\Fieldtypes` namespace will be automatically registered.

-To store them elsewhere, manually register an action in a service provider by calling the static `register` method on your action class.
+To store them elsewhere, manually register an action in a service provider by calling the static `register` method on your fieldtype's class.

 ``` php
 public function boot()